 The road to business success in Indonesia can be paved with challenges and frustrations without the proper guidance in how to register a company in Indonesia.
 The requirements for foreign-owned company registration in Indonesia can be complex and sometimes seem chaotic.

-Hence, we provide you this article in order to give foreign investors a deeper insight and idea about company formation, particularly about investing and establishing a company in Indonesia.
+Hence, we provide you this article to give foreign investors a deeper insight and idea about company formation, particularly about investing and establishing a company in Indonesia.

 This can be useful in the early stages of business, but may not be flexible enough for some ventures.
 This gives a company a legal presence in Indonesia but does not allow a firm to conduct business transactions or take payments for sales.

 If a company only wants to sell products in Indonesia, then a local partner can help find the proper agents and distributors and pursue product licensing in Indonesia.

 This type of business entity is more suitable for marketing and market research purposes before deciding to open a complete legal entity like PT PMA in Indonesia.
 More about Representative Office in Indonesia.

 This is basically a limited liability company (LLC) called PT in Indonesian.
 Known as a PT PMA—Penanaman Modal Asing–it is the only way to open a foreign-owned company registration in Indonesia.

 In Indonesia, the core of law that regulates FDI Company are Law No. 25 of 2007 regarding Capital Investment (hereinafter referred to as “Investment Law”), and Law No. 40 of 2007 regarding Limited Liability Company (hereinafter referred to as “Company Law”).